mtp1032/WoWThreads/WoWThreads-complete.md

 thread is, by definition, alwaysin the "running" state.

 #### Returns:
-- If successful: returns the state of the specified thread ("suspended", "running", or "dead") of the specified thread and the result is nil.
+- If successful: returns the state of the specified thread ("suspended", "running", or "dead") of the specified thread.
+The result is nil.
-- If failure: nil is returned and the result parameter is as described previously
+- If failure: nil is returned, and the result parameter contains an error message (result[1]) and a stack trace (result[2]).

 #### Usage:
 ```lua